fleet-actions/ec2-runner-pool-manager/docs/getting-started/prerequisites.md

 ## 4. IAM Role & Instance Profile for EC2 Instances

-The EC2 instances launched by this action need their own set of permissions to perform tasks (see: [architecture](../todo.md)) These permissions are granted via an IAM Role -> attached to the instances through an EC2 Instance Profile.
+The EC2 instances launched by this action need their own set of permissions to perform tasks (see: [instance agent](../architecture/instance-initialization.md)) These permissions are granted via an IAM Role -> attached to the instances through an EC2 Instance Profile.

 To quickly get started, **use the AWS console** to [create an IAM Role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).
 When you select “EC2” as the trusted service during role creation, the console automagically generates a [matching EC2 Instance Profile](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) (with the same name).
 Once the role and its instance profile exist, attach the following policies :arrow_down: